s1sun/Coding_Challenge/README.md

 For the complete Python Script, please refer to **"Chromatography_answer_c.py"** file.

-All test results for encoding binary files are stored in their respective problem folders, alongside the binary data files.
+All test results (decoded.csv files) are stored in their respective problem folders, alongside the binary data files.